 Dogs with Canine Cognitive Dysfunction frequently show signs of tension, so do everything you can to alleviate your dog’s worry.
 You can even experiment with relaxing music and aromatherapy.
 It’s also a good idea to keep your dog on a feeding, walking, and nighttime schedule.
 This is useful for senior dogs who are confused.
 Veterinary behaviorists specialize in re-orienting agitated and confused senior pets.

-Supplements for Canine Cognitive Dysfunction
+Canine Cognitive Dysfunction Supplements

 While there’s no cure for CCD, there are things you can do to help your pet manage the symptoms.
 Using supplements for Canine Cognitive Dysfunction could be helpful.
 One option is to use cannabidiol (CBD), an active ingredient found in cannabis plants, which has been shown to have anti-inflammatory and neuroprotective effects.